Kungya/UE4_PCG_Project/Readme.md

-[Notice] This project's c++ codes are not good. codes were written when i didn't have deep understanding about (UE) C++.
+[Notice] This project's C++ codes are not good. codes were written when i didn't have understanding about (UE) C++.
 This is just prototype and gonna be refactored in future.

 Procedural Generation Project Using the BSP(Binary Space Partitioning) Base<br/>
 use assets file Content.zip in Content folder